jjallaire/draftpod/src/components/guide/articles/faq.md

 You can also sit on the shoulder of the some of the very best Magic players in the world as they draft by watching streams and/or YouTube videos.
 You can find lots of streams on [Twitch](https://www.twitch.tv/magic/videos) as well as archives of previous drafts from [Ben Stark](https://www.youtube.com/results?search_query=Channel+BenS), [Reid Duke](https://www.youtube.com/results?search_query=Channel+Reid), [Luis Scott Vargas](https://www.youtube.com/results?search_query=Channel+LSV), and [Marshall Sutcliffe](https://www.youtube.com/results?search_query=Channel+Marshall) (among others) on the Channel Fireball YouTube channel.

+#### Draftpod is a free service.
+Will it always be free?

+Yes, Draftpod is free and will always remain so.
+We won't ever show adds, sell or share personal information, or charge a subscription fee of any kind.

+Draftpod was created by a group of software engineers that love to play Magic and even more-so love to draft.
+After trying various forms of 2 or 3 player draft (Winston Draft, etc.) and feeling like they were nowhere even close to "real" drafts, we wanted to find a better way.
+We built Draftpod as a way of solving the problem of [drafting in small numbers](http://theendgamesblog.com/?p=5138) for ourselves, and hope that the rest of the Magic community also finds it useful.

 #### How are Draftpod card ratings derived?

 The card ratings used by Draftpod are based on the P1P1 community evaluations available at [https://draftaholicsanonymous.com/](https://draftaholicsanonymous.com/).